 - Knowledge of theories, practices and principles relative to mental wellness, suicide prevention, and mental health emergency response, particularly relative to First Nations in BC, including the current programs and services available.

-- Aboriginal Child & Youth Mental Health Development will advocate for the promotion of healthy lifestyles for children, youth and families as needed in the six communities affiliated with the agency.
+- Aboriginal Child, Youth and Adult Mental Health Development will advocate for the promotion of healthy lifestyles for children, youth and families as needed in the six communities affiliated with the agency.

 Wellness & Addictions